-Roasted onion and beetroot dip is so easy to make, and it makes a very pretty appetiser.
-A painter, who did some work at our place once, noticed how much I loved cooking.
-He would bring me culinary treats – pomegranates from his garden, halva and a jar of pomegranate molasses.
 Pomegranate molasses is a Middle Eastern reduction of pomegranate juice.
 It’s thick, rich and syrupy, with a beautiful depth of flavour.
 Don’t despair if you don’t have any for the dip.
-Simply add maple syrup or honey, but you may need to add a little lemon juice to balance the flavour.
+Simply add maple syrup or honey, but you will need to add a little lemon juice to balance the flavour.
 Just taste it and see what you think!
-This roasted onion and beetroot dip also contains walnuts.
-Did you know that walnuts are an excellent source of omega-3 fats and protein?

 I often roast vegetables that have been in the fridge a bit too long, especially when I’m cooking something else and there’s a spare shelf in the oven.
 It’s a great way to get ready for a busy week ahead when you don’t have much time to cook.
 These vegetables can then easily be re-heated for another meal, pureed with stock into a soup, or turned into a salad.